Are genAI-produced visit summaries the future?

 "This is a movement," said OpenNotes cofounder Tom Delbanco, former chief of the Division of General Medicine and Primary Care at BIDMC, when we first interviewed him a decade ago.

-In 2015, OpenNotes had enabled around 5 patients to have full access to their clinical notes via secure electronic portals.
+In 2015, OpenNotes had enabled around five patients to have full access to their clinical notes via secure electronic portals.
 In the years since, as hundreds of other health systems signed on with the patient empowerment movement, that number has grown enormously.
 By 2020, that number was 50 million.

 And now, of course, thanks in part to the clear benefit shown by the OpenNotes initiative, the 21st Century Cures Act now mandates that providers electronically share clinical visit notes with patients at no charge.